carsoncole/scout-popcorn/README.md

 ## Installation

-This application has no external requirements and can be run on a single instance. `Bundle Install` will install all required gems.
+This is a Ruby on Rails application.
+Simply `bundle install` will install dependencies and then `Rails server` will launch the application.

 ### Dependencies